 Christmas parties, may it be hosted by your company, your clan or a comrade, turn out to be merrier (and more Instagam-worthy) when guests join the fun of dressing up according to the prescribed party outfit.
-Equally significant to the merriment, following the dress code is a social manner.
+Equally significant to the merriment, is social courtesy.
+Following the dress code is an example of that gathering etiquette.

 What if this year, the invitation states “Safari Night”, “Christmas in the Wild”, or “African Christmas”?
 Here is a three-look style guide to mingle!

 Wear the Palette|The SM Lanang Premier “Christmas Wonders in the Wild” Christmas Tree Lighting 2019

 The colors in the safari style palette are easy to mix and match.
 These colors exude both manliness and the flora and fauna of the wilderness.
 Before going to shops just to buy a new piece for the party, skim through your closet first.
 You might already own one or even all the pieces with the safari colors that you can work on in achieving a fitting look for the party.

 ABOUT THE LOOK: This is a Preppy Metro-Casual outfit.
 A smart casual look consists of a golden brown knitted polo and a green chino with light brown plaid pattern.
 Plaid suggests both the preppy and yuletide vibe.
 Knit is an opportune fabric for the Christmas breeze.
 Complete the look with a black tasseled leather loafer.

 You are going to a party to mingle, right?
 Then start “mingling” by dressing up with such reason.

 READ ALSO : SM LANANG PREMIER ARCTIC CHRISTMAS 2017

 SAFARI LOOK 2

 Wear the Persona | The Davao Bloggers Society “Let’s Get Wild” Safari Night Christmas Party 2018